-However, before we get to our Spain itinerary and the best things to do in Spain we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you do not want to get stuck with thousands of dollars in medical bills.
+However, before we get to our Spain itinerary, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.
-We recommend World Nomads.

 Ok, now here is our Spain travel itinerary that will show you how to plan for your 10 days in Spain so that you experience as much as possible.

 Your journey through Spain begins in Madrid.
 Spain’s capital city, Madrid is often an underrated destination despite being a modern center of culture and home to a fair share of grandiose landmarks.
 Madrid makes a great place to start as you begin to familiarize yourself with Spain and its way of life.

 As good a place as any to start in Madrid is the Puerta del Sol, a lively square in the center of the city.
 As you get a sense for the city’s bustling energy, head to the other prominent square nearby, Plaza Mayor.
 Right in Madrid’s old quarter, this square is surrounded on all sides by grand buildings that have portico arcades running through them.